Joint Curvature and Growth Rate measurements with Supernova Peculiar Velocities and the CMB: Introduction

 Being able to probe $\Omega_k$, $\sigma_8$ and $\gamma$ independently from the CMB, supernovae provide a powerful way to test both the amplitude of matter clustering and the laws governing the growth of cosmic structures.
 This is of particular importance given the current tensions in the field (see~\cite{CosmoVerseNetwork:2025alb} for a review).
 In particular, as originally shown in~\cite{Gong:2009sp} there is a phenomenological interplay between $\gamma$ and $\Omega_k$, which corresponds to large degeneracies in CMB data.
 As another example, it was recently shown that the degeneracy between $\gamma$ and the sum of neutrino masses hints that the preference for small or even negative neutrino masses in the DESI data~\cite{Elbers:2025vlz} may indicate either a different value of $\gamma$~\cite{Giare:2025ath} or a non-zero curvature~\cite{Chen:2025mlf}.

 In this work, we assess constraints on cosmological parameters obtained using SN PV from the Pantheon+~\cite{Scolnic:2021amr} and the Dark Energy Survey 5 Year catalog (DES-Y5)~\cite{DES:2024jxu, DES:2025sig} catalogues, either by themselves or in combination with Planck CMB data.
+The DES-Dovekie~\cite{DES:2025sig} catalogue is used in selected representative analyses to provide additional points of comparison between different supernova samples.
 We assume two theoretical scenarios: $\Lambda$CDM and an extension including both curvature, parametrized by $\Omega_k$, and modifications to the growth of structure, parametrized by the growth index $\gamma$.
 Incidentally, due to their complementary constraining power, the peculiar velocity field is also being currently probed by different groups using large-scale structure datasets such as Cosmicflows~\cite{Tully:2022rbj}, SDSS~\cite{Qin:2024gra} and DESI~\cite{Said:2024pwm}, where measurements of $f \sigma_8$ have been reported~\cite{Qin:2025rwz, Turner:2025xpy, Bautista:2025ult, Lai:2025xkf}.
 Here, however, we focus on the current constraints coming from the combination of CMB and SN data, and leave a joint analysis including galaxy surveys for future work.